SpaceMonkey-MH/GogolJump/Notes.md

 - For the instructions, too much text and hard to read because of background.
-	I could be separated into small tutorial parts (in a Carrousel with a background, possibly with videos)
+	It could be separated into small tutorial parts (in a Carrousel with a background, possibly with videos)

-- Corner of buttons
+- Corner of buttons. // This is piece of cake apparently, but long.
-- Different font
+- Different font. // Done, but see if it is the good one.
 - Change background
 - Make background dynamically scroll with platforms.
 	Procedural Google searches (generate, add, delete).
 Try both high and low pixellisation.
+	Have it done when score reaches 10 or so.
 - Make platform edges round.
-- Change animation of platforms exploding (steal from the Internet)
+- Change animation of platforms exploding (steal from the Internet). // Done.
 - Add animation for speed.
 - 15th October

 - Class inheritance!!!